Highest-Paying Instructor Jobs in 2026

 Methodology

-Zippia uses publicly published information from government sources such as the Bureau of Labor Statistics (BLS), Foreign Labor Certification Data Center (FLC), and the Office of Personnel Management (OPM) to create its salary estimates.
+Zippia utilizes publicly available data from government agencies, including the Bureau of Labor Statistics (BLS), Foreign Labor Certification Data Center (FLC), and the Office of Personnel Management (OPM), to formulate salary estimates.

-Once they’ve gathered the data, the team calculates a weighted average for each job title they’re estimating a salary for.
-For more details on our salary estimates, you can read the detailed methodology.
+After gathering the data, the team calculates a weighted average for each job title for which they estimate a salary.
+For further details on our salary estimates, you can review our detailed methodology.

-Highest-Paying Types Of Instructor Jobs FAQs
+Highest-Paying Types of Instructor Jobs FAQs

 -